Jezzis/mysql-syncer/README.md

 ### Options

-- --drop: allow drop tables, columns, keys, views, functions, procedure
+- --drop: allow drop columns, keys

 ## Troubleshooting
   Grant select privilege on mysql.func and mysql.proc to make sure the tools can fetch the definition of functions & procedure.